Eleanor Keaton: Early life and career

-Eleanor Ruth Norris was born in Hollywood, California, in May 1918.
-She was the eldest of two daughters of Ralph and Jessie Norris.
+Eleanor Ruth Norris was born in the Hollywood neighborhood of Los Angeles in 1918.
+She was the elder of two daughters of Ralph and Jessie Norris.
 Her father, a studio electrician for Warner Brothers, died in a fall from a scaffold in January 1929, aged 37.
 Her mother raised her and her sister on a small pension from the studio.
 Norris later said that she matured quickly after her father's death and became "a pretty direct and straightforward young lady".

 Norris took dance lessons as a child and dropped out of school at age 15 to join a nightclub act called Six Blondes from Hollywood, which toured internationally.
 At age 17, she worked as a dancer in the New York nightclub of Harry Richman, and also became a contract dancer for Metro-Goldwyn-Mayer (MGM) studios.
 She appeared in the chorus of several MGM musicals, including Born to Dance (1936) and Rosalie (1937).